KaGaSi/project/Common/03-CommonUtilities.md

 > > `-m <name>`
 > > > take as an aggregate size the number of `<name>` molecules in aggregates
 > > > instead of the number of all molecules
+> > `--no-unimers`
+> > > free chains shouldn't be used for calculation

 \todo GyrationAggregates: understand `jacobi` function

 # GyrationMolecules utility {#GyrationMolecules}

-This utility function in the same way as GyrationAggregates, but it calculates radii of gyration for specified molecule names instead of aggregate sizes.
+This utility function in the same way as GyrationAggregates, but it calculates radii of gyration for specified molecule types instead of aggregate sizes.

 Right now it calculates gyration for all beads in the specified molecule types.